-Prior to the renovation of the lounge at MJ Logipark Fukuoka 1, hearings were held with tenant employees.
+In 2019, prior to the renovation of the lounge at MJ Logipark Fukuoka 1, hearings were held with tenant employees.
 Based on the results, we installed free Wi-Fi, rechargeable outlets, large TVs, microwave ovens, and adopted layouts that facilitate individual use.
-In addition, we held competition for the wall design in cooperation with local universitieS and technical colleges, and decided on a design proposal.
+In addition, we held competition for the wall design in cooperation with local universities and technical colleges, and decided on a design proposal.